dmlstarry/CarND/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the corners of the corners are detected, the deviation is very large

-Another shortcoming could be ...
+Another shortcoming could be the length of the dotted line is different,resulting in the painting line is not smooth.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to find a solution that can also be applied to the curve.

-Another potential improvement could be to ...
+Another potential improvement could be to adjust the parameters to make the program more stable.